MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-java.md

 ### Authenticate the client

-This sample creates a new instance of the `TableServiceClient` class.
+This sample creates a new instance of the `TableServiceAsyncClient` class.

 ```java
 AzureNamedKeyCredential credential = new AzureNamedKeyCredential("<azure-cosmos-db-table-account-name>", "<credential>");